IASD's PsiberDreaming Conferences

 5. Another reported a "possibly Graeco-Roman figure," a Greek helmet and then a person who appears to have become an oil painting.

-NOTE: The most recent contests (above) lauded five remarkable dreamers, but in earlier contests, a single first-place “winner” was chosen, as in the results below.
+NOTE: Recent contests (above) have lauded five dreamers, but in earlier contests, a single first-place “winner” was chosen, as shown in the results below.

 Target of the 2014

 Psiber Dreaming Precognitive Dream Contest,